 Horn Antenna Gain & Beamwidth Calculator

-Calculate pyramidal horn antenna gain, E-plane and H-plane half-power beamwidths, and effective aperture area for microwave applications
+Calculate pyramidal horn antenna gain, E/H-plane beamwidths, and effective aperture area.
+Design horn antennas for microwave systems.
+Free, instant results.

 Formula